This subsection describes what happens when a member dies before retirement and who may receive the death benefits.

 - Eligible Spouse, or

-- Eligible Child(ren) and/or Disabled Dependant Child(ren), or
+- Eligible Child(ren), including any Disabled Dependant Child(ren), or

 - Designated Beneficiaries, or